TechnicallyPhillyGroups/technicallyphillygroups.github.com/faq.md

 ## What is the relationship between Technically Philly and TPG?

 [Technically Philly][] has graciously allowed us to piggyback on their good name.
 However, TPG is a completely separate entity.
-"Tecnically Philly Groups" is the name of our Pennsylvania non-profit corporation; it is _not_ a subsidiary or a related business unit of Technically Media, Inc., which runs the Technically Philly web site.
+"Technically Philly Groups" is the name of our Pennsylvania non-profit corporation; it is _not_ a subsidiary or a related business unit of Technically Media, Inc., which runs the Technically Philly web site.

 ## Are my contributions to TPG tax-deductible?

-No. While Technically Philly Groups is a non-profit company, it is _not_ a 501(c)(3).
+No. While Technically Philly Groups is a non-profit company, it is _not_ yet a 501(c)(3).
 Most companies that give us money categorize the donation as "Advertising and Promotion," rather than "Charitable Contribution."

 ## Who runs TPG?

-André Dhondt is the driving force behind the creation of TPG.
+[André Dhondt][] is the driving force behind the creation of TPG.
 However, many others are involved in setting the group's direction and working behind the scenes to make things happen.